userfrosting/learn/05.sprinkles/02.contents/docs.md

 ```bash
 $ php bakery build-assets
 ```

+>>>> Bower support is now deprecated. `/package.json` should be used instead.

 ### /asset-bundles.json

-The `asset-bundles.json` file is used for defining asset bundles, that can be referenced by templates.
+The `asset-bundles.json` file is used for defining **asset bundles**, that can be referenced by templates.
 The advantage of using asset bundles (as compared to referencing the specific files) is that multiple files can be quickly referenced by the name of their bundles.
 In production the individual files in each bundle are merged, reducing the number of HTTP requests that need to be made and thus reducing client latency and server load.
 See [Chapter 11](/asset-management/asset-bundles) for more information about asset bundles.

 ### /assets